 The term Emerging Farmer encompasses several historically underserved communities including women, veterans, persons with disabilities, Native American/Alaskan Native, communities of color, young and beginning farmers, and LGBTQ+ farmers.
-For more on Emerging Farmers, see the Emerging Farmers, see the Emergin
+For more on Emerging Farmers, see the Emerging Farmers Report from the Minnesota Department of Agriculture.